hashicorp/terraform-provider-azurerm/website/docs/d/cosmosdb_sql_role_definition.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Cosmos DB SQL Role Definition.

+* `name` - The role name of the Cosmos DB SQL Role Definition.

 * `assignable_scopes` - A list of fully qualified scopes at or below which Role Assignments may be created using this Cosmos DB SQL Role Definition.